 Catawba Lands Conservancy (CLC) is a land trust and a nonprofit, community-based conservation organization that permanently conserves and manages land for public benefit in the Southern Piedmont of North Carolina.
 CLC is dedicated to saving land and connecting lives to nature.
 CLC currently conserves a total of 162 properties and 12,453 acres of land.
 That land includes farmland, ecologically rich lands to protect wildlife habitat and local drinking water, and land to provide the public with a direct connection to explore the natural world around them.

-Georgia Justice Project (GJP) breaks the cycle of poverty by defending the indigent criminally accused and, win or lose, standing with them as they rebuild their lives.
+The Georgia Justice Project (GJP) defends people accused of crimes, and win or lose, stands with them while they rebuild their lives by offering free legal services coupled with a full range of social and employment services.
+Their efforts include direct service to those accused of crimes, strengthening partnerships with other organizations involved in the community, communications, and supporting the organization's policy efforts at the state and regional level.
 With more than 25 years of experience, GJP has developed a comprehensive suite of services, coupling holistic legal defense and social services with advocacy support, to address the barriers to economic stability faced by the criminally accused.

 Habitat's vision is a world where everyone has a decent place to live, and this concept resonates throughout every program, country, and family touched by its efforts.
 It is known as an international non-profit leader in providing housing solutions, whether building homes in areas affected by disasters in Thailand, working with local communities to develop microsaving programs for home improvement in the Philippines, or piloting solar cookers in Central America.
 To date, Habitat has helped to build or repair more than 800,000 decent, affordable houses, serving more than four million people worldwide.
 This work could not be accomplished without an excited, dedicated, and driven base of employees, volunteers, and partner families that make up the global "Habitat family."
-Habitat for Humanity International will host three Davidson Impact Fellows positions in the following areas: Internal Audit, Global Learning, and Special Programs.
+Habitat for Humanity International will host one Davidson Impact Fellows position at 2017-18 in Washington, DC in the global programs design and implementation division.